andrew-c105/FoundersHack-2026/README.md

 - **Popular Times** (via the `populartimes` library and Google API key when configured) to seed the baseline busyness curve by day-of-week and hour.

-There is **no** live ABS demographic ingestion or separate “signal map” page in the frontend; the API exposes `GET /api/locations/{id}/map-signals` if you want to build one.
+There is **no** live ABS demographic ingestion or separate "signal map" page in the frontend; the API exposes `GET /api/locations/{id}/map-signals` if you want to build one.

 ## LLM relevance filtering (events & weather)